Blog

 Badgers also tend to leave their dung in holes (dung-pits), usually on the edge of their territory, to ward off rival clans.

 CGO Ecology offers all types of badger survey, and is experienced in sett closure under licence where badgers are disrupting property or causing other problems.
-Please call us 01202 798126 or email us This email address is being protected from spambots.
-You need JavaScript enabled to view it. to know more.
+Please call us 01202 798126 or email us to know more.

 The cold season means that many vertebrates, invertebrates and plants are in hibernation or some other form of dormancy; so it is usually a quieter time for professional ecologists.
 However, not everything stops for winter.
 We can still conduct a range of ecological surveys for a variety of purposes.